MattiaCazzolla/Neuroengineering-project/README.md

 # Dataset
 The dataset provided was generated using the frames of Dynamic Supine MRI (dsMRI) videos recorded for different patients under specific speech protocols. <br>
-All the images had additive Gaussian Noise overimposed.
+All the images had additive Gaussian noise overimposed.

 <p align="center">